di-zhou/di-zhou.github.io/_pages/research.md

 ---

 {% include base_path %}

----

-My research uses computational methods to study core sociological concepts.
-First, I am interested in how occupation structure in the U.S. evolves overtime, and how such changes can be mapped to the capitalist class structure.
-Second, I am interested in using computational text analysis to study how discourse and opinions change over time.

----

   * **Social Class and the Change of Occupation Structure** [Work in progress]
       * Dissertation project
           * Committee Chair: Vivek Chibber, NYU Sociology
-      * For my dissertation, I apply computational text analysis and machine learning to understand how occupation structure in the U.S. have changed overtime.
-In particular, I examine how occupations have evolved overtime along the two key dimensions of social class (i.e. authority and autonomy) as theorized by Erik Olin Wright.
+      * My dissertation uses computational text analysis and machine learning to extract and measure class from text data.
+It aims to provide an updated class map of the U.S. labor force from the 1970s onwards.
 <br/><br/>

   * **[Political Biases and Inconsistencies in Bilingual GPT Models —the Cases of the U.S. and China.](https://doi.org/10.1038/s41598-024-76395-w)** (2024, *Scientific Reports*)
       * Co-author with Yinxian Zhang, Queens College Sociology, CUNY